SWRPG-Capstone/SWRPG-FE/README.md

 **Learning goals:**
 - Gain experience working with a back-end team
 - Implement a git rebase workflow
-- Learn about GraphQL and using the Apollo Client
+- Learn about GraphQL using the Apollo Client

 **Challenges:**
 - Capturing the character ID created after the first page of the form is submitted, then passing that value to the final pages of the form